CartoDB/carto-vl/docs/guides/10-add-legends.md

 CARTO VL itself doesn't provide the functionality to _draw_ legends.
 Instead, it provides the functionality necessary to _build_ them.
 What this means is that CARTO VL provides the data you need to create a legend, but drawing that data on the screen (in the form of a legend), is the responsibility of the application developer.
 The benefit of this is that you have more control over customizing legends for the needs of your specific application.

 If you completed the data-driven visualization guide, the map below will look familiar.
 In that guide, you learned how to symbolize feature properties with a `ramp`.
 In this guide, you will learn how to reference that `ramp` to access data for the legend, and then place the returned content on your map.
+At the end of this guide, we also provide a series of examples, that are meant to serve as the legend "building blocks" that you can take and begin to customize on top of for a variety of map types.

 <div class="example-map">
     <iframe